garden-io/garden/docs/guides/migrating-from-docker-compose.md

 Clone our [example Docker Compose application](https://github.com/garden-io/garden-docker-compose) and take a look around.
 In summary, our application is built with a backend (Express), a frontend (React), and a database (MongoDB).

-The frontend and backend modules each have their own Dockerfile, and there is a top-level `docker-compose.yml` file to tie them together and to add MongoDB.
+The frontend and backend applications each have their own `Dockerfile`, and there is a top-level `docker-compose.yml` file to tie them together and to add MongoDB.

 This application is based on the one at https://github.com/docker/awesome-compose/tree/master/react-express-mongodb.
 We've added four `*.garden.yml` files, which we'll walk through now in detail.